Request a VSQG Appointment

 To request an appointment:

-1. Determine that your business qualifies as a VSQG by only generating less than 100 kilograms (about 220 pounds or 27 gallons) of hazardous waste per month.
+1. Determine if your business qualifies as a VSQG by only generating less than 100 kilograms (about 220 pounds or 27 gallons) of hazardous waste per month.

-4. Request an appointment online.
-Have your hazardous waste EPA ID number if required and waste inventory list ready and request an appointment online.
-You may also call toll free 1-800-433-5060 (ask for San Mateo County Customer Service Representative) or email VSQG@cleanharbors.com.
+4. Request an appointment by phone or email.
+Have your Hazardous Waste EPA ID number if required and waste inventory list ready.
+Call toll free 1-800-433-5060 (ask for San Mateo County Customer Service Representative) or email VSQG@cleanharbors.com.

 5. Receive confirmation of your appointment.
-Staff will email you a confirmation, including the total costs for disposal, day and time for your appointment with the address and driving directions to the collection location.
+Staff will email you a confirmation that includes the total costs for disposal, day and time of your appointment, and driving directions to the collection location.

 6. Bring in your waste at your appointed day and time with payment for the cost.
 Payment may be made by credit card (Visa, Mastercard), check payable to “San Mateo County”, cash, or invoice.
 A receipt for the disposal costs will be issued to you.